junyanz/iGAN/README.md

 * An intelligent drawing interface for automatically generating images inspired by the color and shape of the brush strokes.
 * An interactive visual debugging tool for understanding and visualizing deep generative models.
 By interacting with the  generative model, a developer can understand what visual content the model can produce, as well as the limitation of the model.

 We are working on supporting more generative models (e.g. variational autoencoder) and more deep learning frameworks (e.g. Tensorflow).
+You are welcome to propose new changes or contribute new features (e.g. Tensorflow branch) via pull requests.
 Please cite our paper if you find this code useful in your research.

 ## Getting started